 “I was becoming my own worst enemy as an actor, traumatized onstage and fixated on staying young so I could keep working in film.
 A woman of a certain age does not play in movies or TV; we’re kicked to the side or out.
 And I was a woman of a certain age, terrified I’d be found out and unemployed again.”-Lee Grant

 Grant began moving into directing with the stage play The Stronger in 1976, written by August Strindberg.

 1977 was a year that found Lee appearing in the blockbuster disaster movie hit Airport ’77 which boasts a cast of great fellow actors Jack Lemmon and Olivia de Havilland.
 Lee plays the discontented and disagreeable wife of Christopher Lee aboard a doomed airliner.
 Lee always brings her masterful touch even to commercial endeavors like Airport ’77.
 Lee’s character panics and tries to open the door—while the plane is underwater!
-The rest is delicious disaster at it’s winning worst.
+The rest is a delicious disaster at its winning worst.

 “There’s a point when I go crazy and I try to open up the airplane door when we’re at the bottom of the ocean,” Grant told Miller in her CBS interview “And so Brenda Vaccaro comes over and she socks me!
 And we just fell to the floor laughing.
 I couldn’t get up, I was laughing so hard.”

 Lee decided to forgo her stunt woman for the water tank scene after she watched costar Olivia De Havilland — then 60 — enthusiastically asking to do the stunt herself as tons of water is poured on top of her.